-Whilst relegation has never really been a realistic possibility in the PL era at Anfield, neutrals found themselves rooting for Roy Hodgson as he dragged Liverpool towards the relegation zone in 2010-11.
+Whilst relegation has never really been a realistic possibility in the Premier League era at Anfield, neutrals found themselves rooting for Roy Hodgson as he dragged Liverpool towards the relegation zone in 2010-11.

-The current Watford manager’s ill-fated spell in charge of the club ended with Liverpool hovering around the bottom of the table in January.
+Hodgson’s ill-fated spell in charge of the club ended with Liverpool hovering around the bottom of the table in January 2011.
 Club legend Sir Kenny Dalglish rescued a perilous situation and guided the club to sixth.